tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 is missing tying so pieces together, that he lays out in the text.

-The experience of the self, through the *strange loop*, so far as our bodies experience feelings and emotions, is again laid out through metaphor and through experiments.
-What he is saying kind of boils down, in my opinion, to the idea that if we had thought recorders, for instance, each *symbol* that is processed by the mind is recorded, and then played back, we *experience* this process.
-As opposed to a computer playing back these *symbols* -- a computer would have no feeling or experience.
+The experience of the self, through the *strange loop*, so far as our bodies experience feelings and emotions, is laid out through metaphor and thought experiments.
+What he is saying kind of boils down, in my opinion, to the idea that if we had thought recorders, for instance, each *input* that is processed by the mind is recorded, and then played back, we *experience* this process.
+As opposed to a computer playing back these *inputs* -- a computer would have no feeling or experience.

+In Hofstadter lingo, *symbols* should be thought of as "a symbol inside a cranium, just like a simmball in the hypothetical careenium, should be thought of as a triggerable physical structure that constitues the brain's way of implementing a particular category or concept."
+So inputs, to the brain, trigger Hofstadter's *symbols*, which does something physically, or whatever.

+Honestly reading this book makes me feel like an idiot, but there is a fair amount of writing in this book and enough metaphorical construction (not enough fundamentals) that is put out there in such a way that it feels like a lot of the *concepts* in it are built on a shaky foundation.
+Not that I'm doing anything in this post to refute them, just saying this is what it feels like to me.
+This book is loopy enough to make me want a drink.

 The book doesn't answer *who is the I* (it kind of tries to), rather I think it explains how through the experience and construction of the